-How and why we process your personal information;
+- How and why we collect, use, protect and retain your personal information;

-Below are two definitions to help you understand this privacy notice:-
+Below are definitions to help you understand this privacy notice:-

-‘Provider’ means any third party company we work with on your behalf that offer financial products or services such as pensions, annuities, life insurance, critical illness cover, income protection, private medical insurance, general insurance, and mortgages.
+‘Provider’ means any third party company we work with on your behalf that offer financial products or services such as pensions, annuities, life insurance, critical illness cover, income protection, private medical insurance and general insurance.